NavigationContentFooter

 When deciding which route to apply, the route table reads the routes from most specific to least specific, in terms of destination IP range.
 The first matching route encountered is the one that determines the path for the traffic.
 Therefore, a route to destination 172.16.8.0/22 is applied before a default route to 0.0.0.0/0.

 Scaleway VPC routing supports both IPv4 and IPv6 protocols.
-Managed routes to Private Networks are simultaneously generated for both IPV4 and IPV6, and both are added to the route table.
+Managed routes to Private Networks (local subnet routes) are simultaneously generated for both IPV4 and IPV6, and both are added to the route table.
+As Public Gateways do not support IPv6, routes to them are generated for IPv4 traffic only.
+Custom routes are only created for the IP type specified during the creation process.
 When reading your route table, a toggle allows you to switch between the default view of IPV4 routes, to an alternative view of IPV6 routes.

 A VPC’s route table displays in the Routing tab of the console.
-The route table is populated with routes when you either create a Private Network in the VPC, or attach a Public Gateway to a Private Network and set it to advertise a default route.
-These routes are fully managed by Scaleway.
-Currently, only auto-created, managed routes are available, though in the future you will also be able to create your own custom routes.
+The route table is populated with routes when you either create a custom route,or create a Private Network in the VPC, or attach a Public Gateway to a Private Network and set it to advertise a default route.

 Usage considerations